rrgmc/svcinit/README.md

 This example starts an HTTP server and a (simulated) messaging listener which are the core function of the service.
-The service will have telemetry, a health HTTP server listening in a different port, and will follow the Kubernetes pattern of having startup, liveness and readiness probes with the correct states during the initialization.
+The service will have telemetry, a health HTTP server listening in a different port, and will follow the Kubernetes pattern of having startup, liveness and readiness probes with the correct states at all times.

 Full source code in the [sample](sample/) folder.